 I filed this as a bug rather than feature, since it seemed like a breaking change and I wasn't sure if it was intentional.
 Thank you!

-Updated by shan (Shannon Skipper) 2 months ago
+Updated by shan (Shannon Skipper) over 3 years ago

 After I filed this, al203-cr on #ruby IRC pointed out this seems intentional since